 Or was she?

-Apparently, or at least as the story/legend goes, Frances had been in love for many years with another cousin, the dashing and quite handsome John Wentworth, son of New Hampshire’s governor Benning Wentworth.
+Apparently, or at least as the story/legend goes, Frances had been in love for many years with another cousin, the dashing and quite handsome John Wentworth, son of Mark Hunking Wentworth, who was the brother of New Hampshire’s governor Benning Wentworth.
 John’s career ambitions superseded his romantic interests, however, so when Theodore Atkinson Jr. heartily pursued Frances for her hand in marriage, she acquiesced.
 John Wentworth set sail for England in 1793 to attend to family business, and after five years abroad, he returned to great fanfare as the new Governor of New Hampshire.
 By this time, poor Theodore Jr. was in ill health.
 He finally died on October 28, 1769, and the events that followed proved quite notorious for years to come, as written down a century later by Harriett E.P.
 Spottford in her 1871 book New England Legends:

 “On one day Theodore breathed his last.
 His burial took place on the following Wednesday; by the Governor’s order all the bells in town were tolled, flags were hung at half-mast, and minute-guns were fired from the fort and from the ships-of-war in the harbor.
 On Sunday the weeping widow, clad in crapes, listened in church to the funeral eulogies; on Monday her affliction was mitigated; on Tuesday all the fingers of the seamstresses of the country roundabout were flying; and on the next Sunday, in the white satins and jewels and fardingales [hooped skirts] of a bride, she walked up the aisle the wife of Governor Wentworth.”